A Guide to Psychology and its

 “Well, when you want wisdom as much as you want to breathe,” the philosopher told him, “then you shall have it.”

-How much does anyone want psychotherapy?
+HOW much does anyone want psychotherapy?
 Happiness—or the appearance of it—is what most people today seem to value.
 And many psychotherapists seem to think their job has something to do with helping people fulfill their desire for happiness; psychotherapy then becomes not much more than building up your sense of denial about the vulnerability of human existence.

 Many people, therefore, enter psychotherapy hoping to get rid of pain.
 Some people even manage to use psychotherapy to hide from their emotional pain.
 But a competent psychotherapist won’t let you hide from your past or your future, and in competent psychotherapy you will be encouraged to take up the “cup” of your destiny, however much you might wish it would pass from you.